-The "OLD Spanish TRAIL" is a 1500's era road, and is the oldest known road to have existed in America.
+The "Old Spanish Trail" is a 1500's era road, and is the oldest known road to have existed in America.
 It's exact path from Saint Augustine to modern-day Jacksonville has been lost except for the "known" portion where it passes over the "Pottsburg Bridge", which still exists today.

-This only remaining section of the OLD Spanish TRAIL is now called "HOGAN ROAD", and is named for the "Hogan" family, who were the first "white" settlers in what is now "Jacksonville" Florida.
+This only remaining section of the Old Spanish Trail is now called "HOGAN ROAD", and is named for the "Hogan" family, who were the first "white" settlers in what is now "Jacksonville" Florida.

 Saint Augustine is America's "OLDEST CITY", and, had it survived, Fort San Nicolas/Jacksonville would have been the nations SECOND oldest city.

-Fort San Nicolas was located approximately 1500 feet from present day downtown Jacksonville.
+The site of Fort San Nicolas was located approximately 1500 feet from present day downtown Jacksonville.